 Say you use four plastic produce bags, on average, every time you shop.
 If you buy produce every week, that adds up to a total of 200 bags used for produce alone in one year.
 That might not seem like an incredibly significant number, but when you add up the amount of bags used by every person in the U.S., that number skyrockets.
 Keep in mind that it can take 1,000 years for these plastic bags to break down after you use them, and marine species like sea turtles, dolphins, and whales easily confuse those floating bags for jellyfish and accidentally ingest them.

 Instead, opt for a reusable cloth produce bag.
 Plastic produce bags may be free, but for a one-time cost of $12, you can buy a set of reusable bags that come without the added cost to the environment.

 2. Bulk Goods

 Opting to buy bulk goods is a great way to save yourself from the unwanted cardboard, tin, and plastic packages for items like rice, beans, granola, and a whole host of other snacks that you can find in pre-packaged containers.
 According to the EPA, around 2.7 million tons of plastic bottles and jars end up in landfills every year, so think twice before grabbing one of those plastic containers in the bulk aisle.
-Come prepared with mason jars, reusable cloth bags, and ties, or other glass containers that you can store these loose goods in.
+Come prepared with mason jars, reusable cloth bags, ties, or other glass containers that you can use to store these loose goods.